 When your provider starts migrating your data, its implementation team should convert year-to-date history into the new solution.
 Next, the team should run a compliance assessment to reconcile data history.
 Finally, before running your first live payroll, the team should conduct a parallel payroll test to confirm your system settings match your provider’s settings.
 By taking these necessary steps, your provider can ensure all data is correct and compliant.

-Ensure everyone who uses the platform receives training
+4. Make sure everyone who uses the platform receives training.

 The secret to successfully adopting any new technology is usability, and human capital management systems are no exception.
-It’s important that everyone is properly trained and has a clear understanding of how to operate the new platform.
+It’s crucial that everyone is appropriately trained and has a clear understanding of how to operate the new platform.
 If your managers and employees don’t use it, the system is useless, no matter how much it promises.

-Half of U.S. workers have undergone some type of organizational change within the past year, and it’s no surprise that workforce changes can cause stress.
+Although organizational changes can be necessary, they can also cause stress and frustration.
 By providing comprehensive training for your team, you can ensure everyone will be confident utilizing the system to its full extent.
-Plus, automating workflows will help relieve some daily stressors and busywork: All system users will be free to focus on more important tasks at hand, making your company more productive overall.
+Plus, automating workflows will help relieve some daily stressors and busywork.
+All system users will be free to focus on more important tasks at hand, making your company more productive overall.